$n$-permutability and linear Datalog implies symmetric Datalog: Introduction

 Our proof strategy is this: First we show in Section~\ref{secStacking} how we can use symmetric Datalog to derive new instances from the given instance.
 Basically, we show that we can run a smaller symmetric Datalog program from inside another.
 This will later help us to reduce ``bad'' CSP instances to a form that is easy to deal with.
 Then, in Section~\ref{secNPermutable} we introduce path CSP instances and show how $n$-permutability restricts the kind of path instances we can encounter.
-We use this knowledge in Section~\ref{secSymDLPaths} to show that for any $n$-permutable $\A$, there is a symmetric Datalog program that decides path instances of $\CSP(\A)$.
+We use this knowledge in Section~\ref{secSymDLPaths} to show that for any variety $n$-permutable $\A$, there is a symmetric Datalog program that decides path instances of $\CSP(\A)$.
 Finally, in Section~\ref{secFinale} we use linear Datalog to go from solving path instances to solving general CSP instances and finish our proof.

 When writing this paper, we were mainly interested in ease of exposition, not in obtaining the fastest possible algorithm.
 We should therefore warn any readers hoping to implement our method in practice that the size of our symmetric Datalog program grows quite quickly with the size of $\A$ and the number of Hagemann-Mitschke terms involved.
-The main culprit is the Ramsey theory argument in Lemma~\ref{lemBraidExists}.
+The main culprit is Lemma~\ref{lemBraidExists} that depends on Ramsey theory.